 Other Wildlife Attractions : Tiger, Wild Buffalo, Wild Elephants.

 There are five kinds of Rhinos found in the world - white rhino, black rhino, Indian rhino, Javan rhino, and Sumatran rhino.
-The white and black Rhinos are live in Africa, while Indian, Javan and Sumatran are Asian Rhinos, found in Noth Pakistan, Assam in India, Nepal, Bhutan and Bangladesh.
+The white and black Rhinos live in Africa (can also be seen in India), while Indian, Javan and Sumatran are Asian Rhinos, found in Noth Pakistan, Assam in India, Nepal, Bhutan and Bangladesh.

 The usual weight of an Indian Rhino is 2,000 kg.
 The one way to distinguish between a an Indian Rhino and an African Rhino is the single horn.
 Both white and black African Rhinos have two horns.
 Another distinguishing feature of the Indian Rhinoceros is its skin, which is knobbly and falls into deep folds at its joints, giving a look like the Rhino is wearing a coat of armour.